Friday, November 15, 2024

 Robert F. Kennedy, Jr. and his Attack on Science, Part Two

 This is my second entry into a critique of Robert F. Kennedy, Jr.'s book, The Real Anthony Fauci: Bill Gates, Big Pharma, and the Global War on Democracy and Public Health.
-The first entry can be found here
+The first entry can be found here.
+Part three can be found here.
+A summary of the first three posts can be found here.
+The first entry discussing Chapter One is here.
+The second entry discussing Chapter One is here.

 (Note: I accidentally overwrote a long version of this post with a draft.
 I have endeavored to restore the long, finished version.)